ssmerd/online-yoga/README.md

 * Navigation Bar

-    * Featured on all pages, full responsive navigation bar includes the website logo and links to the home, e-learning videos and signup page.
+    * Featured on all pages, the full responsive navigation bar includes the website logo and links to the home, e-learning videos and signup page.
     All these features are identical on all pages to allow for easy navigation.
-    * The navigation bar will allow users to esily navigate from page to page across all devices without having to revert back to the previous page via 'back' button
+    * The navigation bar will allow users to easily navigate from page to page across all devices without having to revert back to the previous page via 'back' button
     * Home link allow to easily revert to the home page
-    * E-learning link allow to see sample online yoga videos.
-Currenlty they are embeded from youtube.com.
+    * The E-learning link allow you to see sample online yoga videos.
+Currently they are embedded from youtube.com.
-    * To use E-learning link a user would have to sign up first.
+    * To use the E-learning link a user would have to sign up first.
 Hence there is a link to the signup page.

 ![Navigation Bar](readme/navigation-bar.png)

 * The landing page

     * The landing page image includes a photograph with a text overlay to allow the user to learn what the page is about.
-    * This section introduces the user to Yoga Online explaining that the yoga videos are free for everyone and can be accessed from anywhere.
+    * This section introduces users to Yoga Online explaining that the yoga videos are free for everyone and can be accessed from anywhere.

 ![Landing Page](readme/landing-page.png)